Essay on Modern art, a personal point of view

 Doug Higgins OPAM, Santa Fe, New Mexico USA 2006

-Modern art was invented so that psychics would look good.
+Modern art was invented so that psychics and astrologers would look good.